The Virtual Open House: Need to Know

 - Special Property Details: If the property is located in an especially scenic area, it's important to make sure that you show footage of them.
 This could be the property's main selling point.

-4. Focus on the day of your virtual open house.
+4. Focus on the Logistics of Your Virtual Open House

 After you have gotten the house ready for the event, it's time to host it.
 Here are a few tips that can help to ensure that the day goes smoothly: